j20232/bnp/docs/source/modules/objects_modules/obj.rst

     :param str geo_type: "position" or "normal".
 This is used when `obj.data == bpy.types.Mesh`.
     :param bool is_local: whether to get positions as local coordinates.
 This is used when `obj.data == bpy.types.Mesh`.
     :param bool as_homogeneous: whether to get positions as homogeneous or not.
 This is used when `obj.data == bpy.types.Mesh`.
-    :param str mode: "head", "tail", "length", "rest_from_origin", "rest", "rest_relative", "dynamic", "dynamic_from_origin", "dynamic_relative".
+    :param str mode: "head", "tail", "length", "rest", "dynamic".
 This is used when `obj.data == bpy.types.Armature`.
     :return: `np.ndarray`